jameslinjl/TATools/README.md

 This repo is for little useful tools and scripts for doing TA stuff.

+<b>TODO and Bugs</b>
+- mail_script timeout not working, need to call in subprocess?
+- bash script flaky runs, needs closer look
+- password enters can be consolidated
+- incorporate upload comments into other scripts

 <b>sheet_to_comments.py</b>

 Uses gspread (Google Spreadsheets Python API - https://github.com/burnash/gspread)